 The annual book lovers festival located in the small town of Hay-on-Wye on the Welsh borders.
 Pic by: FINN BEALES Tel / fax: (01497) 821859 / Mob: (07812) 032137.
 Email: firstname.lastname@example.org All rights Â© 24/05/09.

 The Guardian Hay Festival of Literature and the Arts, find Penguin Classics deckchairs, Photography by Finn Beales

-The Hay Festival Site, photography by Finn Beales
+The Hay Festival Site, treatment photography by Finn Beales

 It’s hot.
 The air – swimming through the dawning sun’s flare, dyed glowing green by its battle through dew-soaked tent skin – is cloaked by a comforting, mossy smell.
 Beyond the walls of the glowing nylon pocket, gentle phrases grumble towards a sea of bubbling indecipherable expressions, the smooth surface sound only broken by the occasional questioning voice of a slowly rising zip.
 Until… from a stage in a distant field…

 “Yeah, mutherFUCKERS!
 Get the FUCK UUUP!”

 Good morning, festivalgoer.
 Welcome to your long saved-for long weekend of bottle torpedo avoidance, flaming portaloo dousing and plastic meals dished up in polystyrene boxes.